So it happened, the first time in over a year, I got bitten by a cat. Lovely and deep of course.

 While working with animals, tetanus immunisations should be up to date, and if applicable, steps taken to prevent and treat in case of other diseases such as rabies.

-Business owners should have policies and procedures set out for the employees, included addressing wounds.
-An incident report should be filled, and if insurance is being used, the insurance agency contacted, and steps taken for claiming.
+Business owners should have policies and procedures set out for the employees, including addressing wounds.
+An incident report should be filed, and if insurance is being used, the insurance agency should be contacted, and steps should be taken for claiming.
+In depth SOPs and First Aid Kit contents are included in our Australian Certified Cat Groomer Course.

 Who am I?

-My slow introduction and low-stress handling techniques have been proven over 15 years of grooming cats without sedation and many happy clients, being the go-to cat groomer in my state.
+My slow introduction and low stress handling techniques have been proven over 14 years of grooming cats without sedation and many happy clients, being the go-to cat groomer in my state.